Haris-Mughal/Ai-Connectivity-Hackathon/README.md

 # AI Connect - Smarter Network Planning for the Future

-This project is a Retrieval-Augmented Generation (RAG) system that allows users to query embedded datasets related to 5G network optimization.
-The system is preloaded with 5G network datasets in a vector database and provides a conversational AI assistant powered by the OpenAI Model
+This project is a Retrieval-Augmented Generation (RAG) system designed to assist users in querying datasets related to 5G network optimization.
+The system leverages a vector database for dataset embeddings and a conversational AI assistant powered by Groq's Llama-3.1 open-source instructor model.
 ## Features

 - Preloaded vector database with embedded Network datasets.
 - Query energy datasets using a conversational AI assistant.
-- Supports embedding generation using OpenAI's GPT-4 model.
+- Conversational responses powered by Groq's Llama-3.1 open-source model.
 - User-friendly interface built with Streamlit.

 ## Installation